phpearth/docs/intro/_install/mac/php.md

-# Install PHP on OS X
+# Install PHP on macOS

-By default, OS X includes a slightly outdated PHP.
-To install and use the latest PHP on OS X, you can use one of the following solutions:
+By default, macOS includes a slightly outdated PHP.
+To install and use the latest PHP on macOS, you can use one of the following solutions:

 * [Homebrew PHP repository](https://github.com/Homebrew/homebrew-php) for
   [Homebrew](http://brew.sh/) package manager.